“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

 Want to champion sport and physical activity?
-If you’ve already completed a related Foundation Degree or HND, our BSc (Hons) Sport Development and Coaching (Top-up) course offers you Honours-level skills and knowledge ready to boost your prospects for a career encouraging and enabling people to get active.
+If you’ve already completed a related foundation degree or HND, our BA (Hons) Sport Development and Coaching (top-up) course offers you honours-level skills and knowledge ready to boost your prospects for a career encouraging and enabling people to get active.

 Mode of Study:

 University of Bolton